AndrewGuerrero/ng-caryll/content/more_effective_cpp.md

 #### Arrays

-In general there is no way to specify constructor arguments for objects in an array.
+In general there's no way to specify constructor arguments for objects in an array.

 ``` cpp
 EquipmentPiece bestPieces[10];                        // error, no way to call constructor
 EquipmentPiece *bestPieces = new EquipmentPiece[10];  // same problem
 ```

-Below are three ways to workaround this issue.
+Choose any of these three strategies to workaround the issue:

 **non-heap arrays**